 We are an ardent team of quant finance analysts with extensive experience in strategic asset allocation, risk management, and technology.
 This repository serves our collection of articles that you may find useful to support your asset management or analytics process - explore using the list of articles in the navigation menu on the left.

 Mark Kritzman is a Founding Partner of Windham Labs, Windham Capital Management, State Street Associates, and teaches a graduate finance course at the Massachusetts Institute of Technology.
-He has published seven books, including A Practitioner’s Guide to Asset Allocation and The Portable Financial Analyst, and has received several prestigious awards.
+He has published eight books, including, most recently, Asset Allocation: From Theory to Practice and Beyond, Practitioner’s Guide to Asset Allocation and The Portable Financial Analyst, and has received several prestigious awards.
 His innovative research, extensive publications, and investment acumen make him one of the foremost figures in his field.

 A Practitioner's Guide to Asset Allocation also explores the innovations that address key challenges to asset allocation and presents an alternative optimization procedure to address the idea that some investors have complex preferences and returns may not be elliptically distributed.
 Among the challenges highlighted, the authors explain how to overcome inefficiencies that result from constraints by expanding the optimization objective function to incorporate absolute and relative goals simultaneously.
 The text also explores the challenge of currency risk, describes how to use shadow assets and liabilities to unify liquidity with expected return and risk, and shows how to evaluate alternative asset mixes by assessing exposure to loss throughout the investment horizon based on regime-dependent risk.
 This practical text contains an illustrative example of asset allocation which is used to demonstrate the impact of the innovations described throughout the book.